Do I Need to Vent the Drawer Where my In-Drawer Outlet is Located?Updated 2 months ago

 Heat build-up can be an issue in tightly sealed environments such as the case with an oven.
 Cabinets on the other hand are not sealed so there is a volume of air in cabinets as well as air intake from the gaps surrounding the drawer fronts and doors.

-Technology such as phones, tables, laptops and chargers can warm when in use.
+Technology such as phones, tablets, laptops and chargers can warm when used.
 But the air exchange in the cabinet, or the volume of air in the cabinet, is high.
 It would take a warm item endless hours to generate a high degree of heat before it could be of concern.